R-C101/BabyTools/README.md

 I know this defeats the purpose but you can use the app here:
  [Cool Tools 4 U](https://cooltools4u.streamlit.app/)

+ This app is currently under development, more features shall come soon if the dev survives his midterm exams

 ## Features

 - PDF Combiner: Combine your PDF.